You can expect the first time we meet to focus on questions like:

 What joyful childhood memory do you have related to money?

-Once we lay this foundation, we get into the numbers and create a customized financial plan for you.
+Once I lay this foundation, I get into the numbers and create a customized financial plan for you.

 Single Young Professional